Netbeheer-Nederland/gen-linkml-profile/README.md

   --help          Show this message and exit.

 Commands:
-  children      Show all children for the class in a hierarchical view docs          Generate a documentation table for the class names export        Export an OWL/XML output file. leaves        Log all leaf classes (classes without parents) in the LinkML... profile       Create a new LinkML schema based on the provided class... pydantic      Pre-process the schema for use by gen-pydantic
+  children  Show all children for the class in a hierarchical view docs      Generate a documentation table for the class names export    Export an OWL/XML output file. leaves    Log all leaf classes (classes without parents) in the LinkML... merge     Merge the source schema into the LinkML schema profile   Create a new LinkML schema based on the provided class... pydantic  Pre-process the schema for use by gen-pydantic
 ```

 Most commands that accept a file will also accept input from stdin, allowing